See the results of our 2022 Personal Finance Study!

 4 Signs You're Ready to Start Investing

-Sign No. 1: You have a financial plan
+No. 1: You have a financial plan

-“[A] financial plan can assist individuals to knock out debt, all while capturing market returns,” said Jim Kirk, a financial advisor at Rocky Mountain Financial Solutions.
+“[A] financial plan can assist individuals to knock out debt, all while capturing market returns,” Kirk said.
 “Working off a budget and prioritizing allocation to debt, savings, and investing can be a great start and help the individual begin their investment plan.”

-Sign No. 2: You have an emergency fund
+No. 2: You have an emergency fund

-“If you have reached your emergency savings fund goal, and then you have passed the goal, you are definitely ready to invest with those excess funds,” said Logan Allec, a CPA and the owner of personal finance blog Money Done Right.
+“If you have reached your emergency savings fund goal, and then you have passed the goal, you are definitely ready to invest with those excess funds,” said Logan Allec, a CPA and owner of the personal finance blog Money Done Right.

-“You want to diversify your savings beyond just an emergency savings fund, so you can make money off your excess money, and starting to invest is the best way to do this,” he said.
+“You want to diversify your savings beyond just an emergency savings fund, so you can make money off your excess money, and starting to invest is the best way to do this,” Allec said.

 “If you have a significant increase in income, you should automatically start investing 5-15% of the income in investments,” Allec said.
 “This is because the increase in your income would best benefit you by investing the money, so you are making additional money off of your increase in income.”